-Principle 2: Design and approval of postgraduate study programmes
+Principle 2: Design and approval of postgraduate study

+programmes

 Fully compliant X

 Substantially compliant

 Partially compliant

 Non-compliant

 - R2.1 The curriculum committee should consult, with all stakeholders, and should have a tight time schedule of meetings and consultations.
-The central administration should facilitate such endeavours. - R2.2 Elective courses should be considered for inclusion in the curriculum given the different backgrounds of the students. - R2.3 The possibility of an extension of the minimum duration of study in four semesters should be considered by the faculty to accommodate the breadth of knowledge and skills to be acquired by the students. - R2.4 The labs of the host Departments need to be expanded to also serve in support of the acquisition and implementation of research projects, the achievement of diversity within the discipline and potential for interdisciplinary research activities. - R2.5 Collaborations in project developments and implementations with social bodies of competence and community authorities need to be facilitated.
+The central administration should facilitate such endeavours. - R2.2 Legal aspects of the disciplines of urban regeneration and development need to be included in a course within the programme of study.
+In addition, a course on Research Methods should be introduced.
+This course is expected to facilitate the development and successful completion of the Thesis project research in one semester. - R2.3 The possible extension of the minimum duration of study in four semesters to accommodate the breadth of knowledge and skills to be acquired by the students should be considered. - R2.4 Multi- and interdisciplinary collaborations among the students themselves in the development of their research based on group assignments and physical attendance need to be implemented. - R2.5 The courses of the programme of study and the final Thesis Project need to be reformulated and further developed, in order to convey the research and its outcomes with a quantitative approach based on new digital computation technologies with analysis and simulation software. - R2.6 The labs that the Programme utilizes need to be expanded to also serve in support of the acquisition and implementation of research projects, the achievement of diversity within the discipline and potential for interdisciplinary research activities. - R2.7 Collaborations in project developments and implementations with social bodies of competence and community authorities need to be facilitated.